giantswarm/releases/announcements/202010-helm-stable-eol.md

 :information_source: On Nov 13, 2020, the upstream Helm `stable` repo will be obsolete.
 Consequently, so will the "Helm Stable" Catalog in our Web UI (Happa).
 (See: [Helm Deprecation Timeline](https://github.com/helm/charts/blob/master/README.md#deprecation-timeline))

 In case you are using apps installed from Helm Stable, we recommend to create your own App Catalog ([docs](https://docs.giantswarm.io/reference/kubectl-gs/template-appcatalog/)) and follow the apps' respective upstream chart.
+As always, feel free to reach out to your Solution Engineer for assistance.